confluence/python-textbok/python_notes/Python_Basics.rst

 * it may not start with a number.
 * it may not be a keyword.

-If you break any of these rules, your program will exit with a syntax error.
+If we break any of these rules, our program will exit with a syntax error.
 However, not all identifiers which are syntactically correct are meaningful to human readers.
-There are a few guidelines that you should follow when naming your variables to make your code easier to understand (by other people, and by you!) -- this is an important part of following a good coding style:
+There are a few guidelines that we should follow when naming our variables to make our code easier to understand (by other people, and by us!) -- this is an important part of following a good coding style:

 * be descriptive -- a variable name should describe the contents of